bitlabstudio/django-crowdsourced-fields/README.rst

 Django Crowdsourced Fields
 ==========================

-**WORK IN PROGRESS.
-DO NOT USE THIS!**

 A reusable Django app that allows to mark certain fields of your models as masterdata.
 Users would still be able to enter their own values but the app will map them to unique instances.
-Admin staff is able to review all user generated entriesand mark them as approved.
+Admin staff is able to review all user generated entries and mark them as approved.

 An example could be a vehicle site, where you would like to allow users to enter make and model for their vehicle but you want to make sure that an entry of "bmw" and "Bmw" results in "BMW".

-The app also comes with a nice jQuery combobox for such fields, where user get autosuggestions while they type.
+The app also comes with a nice jQuery combobox for such fields, where user get auto-suggestions while they type.

 Installation
 ------------